balena/gibra/README.md

-# Artifacts Assistant
+# Git Binary Repository Assistant

 This is a pocket app that maintains a binary artifacts repository using a `dist` folder, and annotating the changelog in Git tag comments.

-The Artifacts Assistant depends on Python 3.
+The Assistant depends on Python 3.

 Before running it, install the required dependencies with: